sagoez/tracker/README.md

 # State Tracker 🔄

 A powerful tool for tracking and comparing JSON state streams from dual WebSocket sources in real-time.
-Perfect for validating game engine migrations, API compatibility, and multi-source synchronization.
+Perfect for validating API compatibility during migrations, and multi-source synchronization.

 ## Features